sky-whs/DOR-IQA/README.md

 1. Place `get_lossfunc.py` and `losses.py` in the same folder as `train.py`.

-2. In your model file `DOR-IQA.py`, add the following functions:
+2. Add the three functions from `DOR-IQA.py` into your model's code:
     - `soft_ordinal_regression`
     - `decode_ord`
     - `inference`